Let Our Attorneys Provide The Legal Help

 The Manna Helmy Law Group is an experienced Medicaid planning and elder law firm.
 Our Ridgewood Medicaid planning lawyers understand the law and how to use it to qualify for Medicaid while retaining assets or transferring them legally to family members.

-Looking Back — and Looking Forward
+Looking Back, And Looking Forward

 Federal law subjects asset transfers prior to application for Medicaid to a five-year look-back period for all transfers made on or after February 8, 2006.
 In other words, if you transfer assets on or after February 8, 2006, you will be ineligible for Medicaid for a period of time for the next five years.
 There are significant exceptions to this general rule, and properly structured transfers can reduce or eliminate this ineligibility period and significantly reduce financial penalties.